**To Find Your Perfect Holiday Property Use the Drop Down Search Box Below**

 4. Cornwall has been the backdrop for many film and TV productions going back as far as 1935 with the production in Falmouth of ‘The Mystery of the Marie Celeste’ to 'Summer in February' filmed at West Cornwall and Holywell Bay in 2012.
 Britain's first-ever surfer was filmed at Holywell Bay surfing on a home-made board in 1929.
 February 2013 seen the filming of 'The Fold' in West Cornwall, more Rosamund Pilcher films were made here in Cornwall in the Autumn of 2013 and in July of 2013 film director Mike Leigh had been filming at Kingsand about the 19th century British Romantic Landscape Artist J.M.W.
 Turner.
 'About Time', written and directed by Richard Curtis, part of which was filmed in the St. Austell area, was released at the beginning of September 2013.
 In October 2013 a re-make of Jamaica Inn, made famous by Daphne DuMaurier, was filmed at Holywell Bay on the North Cornwall coast and on Bodmin Moor.
 In September of 2015 an Agatha Christie novel was filmed at Holywell Bay.

 In the Spring of 2015 we watched the last episode of the first series of Poldark which was filmed in Cornwall during 2014 but the good news is that the second series is now being filmed here in Cornwall ready for release in 2016.
 This was aired on September 4th, 2016.
-Now in February 2017 series 3 filming is now underway and will be aired later on this year.
+In February 2017 series 3 filming was underway and was aired later on that year.
+2018 seen the final series filmed, sadly we will not see Ross and Demelza at Holywell Bay and along the Cornish coast filming any more scenes.

 5. We have superb Holiday Cottages and Holiday Homes.
 Our historical houses, sub-tropical gardens, wildlife and visitor attractions offer you adventures to keep you busy far longer than your summer holidays.